AlBaarS/terraform_experimentation/README.md

 #### dependencies.tf

-This script lists and configures the required Terraform providers (VSphere and random).
+This script lists and configures the required Terraform providers (VSphere, random, and Infisical).

 #### main.tf